Full-length, total RNA, single-cell transcriptomics

 - Compatible with all sample types

-VASA-seq works with low quantities of cells.
-As long as you can fill (part of) a 384-well plate by FACS sorting, you can generate single-cell sequencing libraries
+VASA-seq works with relatively low numbers of cells.
+If you can fill (at least part of) a 384-well plate by FACS sorting, you can generate single-cell sequencing libraries.

 How does it work